BouarfaMahi/The-art-of-invention-marketing/README.md

-# The-art-of-invention-marketing
-Free tips for marketing your invention to potential licensees
+# The art of invention marketing